 If you didn’t face any trouble during step 5, now is the time to let them stay close.

 So now bring the dog into the living area.

 Then open the cat’s room door, and open the baby gate as well.
 Then let the cat come outside naturally.
 I mean, don’t force him.

-When he comes out, keep your complete focus toward the dog.
+When he comes out, keep your complete focus on the dog.
 Now give some puppy treats to the dog and let him feel everything is okay.

 If he looks differently at the cat, grab his attention by using the “Focus” command.
 Then reward him.

 So your cat and dog will gradually get used to each other.
-Both of them can feel the sounds, smell, and movements of each other.
+Both of them can feel the sounds, smells, and movements of each other.
 So they can get used to it.